Last Updated 3 weeks by Emily Standley-Allard

-The truth of the matter is most of us will spend far more than we expect to this month.
-Despite the best laid plans it never fails.
-I always plan on sticking to a tight grocery budget and then get side tracked by all the ‘shiny’ delectable looking items in the store that look so darn yummy and appealing.
-I think about how nice they’ll look on my table and next thing you know I’m trying to replicate a scene right out of Martha Stewart’s Holiday issue and have far exceeded my grocery budget.
+Fact.
+Most of us spend far more than we need to over the Holidays.
+Despite the best laid plans, it never fails.
+I always plan on sticking to a tight grocery budget and then get sidetracked by all the delectable looking items in the grocery store, next thing you know I’m trying to replicate a scene right out of Martha Stewart’s Holiday issue and have far exceeded my grocery budget.
 Here’s some tips how to slash your holiday grocery bill in half!

 Buy in Bulk